pierrestock/document-distances/README.md

 ## Going further

 If you are interested in this topic, you can read the full pdf report (__report__ folder) that details some theoretical aspects, the methodology and the experimental results on large datasets.
-A bibliography is included if you want to go deeper on the theoretical side.
+A bibliography is included if you want to dig deeper on the theoretical side.